Vinjul1704/SoulsTAS/README.md

 You should also always use this while offline and in the case of ER, with EAC disabled (see here: https://soulsspeedruns.com/eldenring/eac-bypass).

+Keep in mind it is not yet compatible with SoulSplitter (the Livesplit autosplitter).

 ### Example:
 ```
 ; This is a comment (notice the semicolon at the start)